 This is plainly not the case for those clocks fitted with diodes in place of shunts.
-A diode is a polarity sensitive device and to connect one the "wrong way round", across the power supply in this case, is to invite failure.
-It is only when a diode (or a transistor switch) is added that supply polarity becomes an issue.
+A diode is a polarity sensitive device and to connect one the "wrong way round" across the power supply is to invite failure.
+It is only when a diode is added that supply polarity becomes an issue.
 Hence the need to know which clock configuration you are working with.

 These clocks are also electrically noisy.
 In older cars, those without radios, this was not a problem.
-As in-car entertainment (I.C.E.) systems became more commonplace, this presented a significant problem and in some clocks a capacitor across the power supply connections was provided to reduce radio interference.
+As in-car entertainment (I.C.E.) systems became more commonplace, this presented a significant problem and in some clocks a capacitor (aka "condenser") across the power supply connections was provided to reduce radio interference.
 Whether supplied as and external or an internal component, this did nothing to protect the contacts.
+If radio interference is a problem, a capacitor may be added externally

 If you are repairing one of these clocks, the addition of a transistor to switch coil current would be a worthwhile improvement.
-This would make the clock polarity sensitive as the diodes in later movements did.
+This though would make the clock polarity sensitive as the diodes in the later movements did.

-3.4.
+5.6.
 Repairing a Smiths clock with the "CE" type movement:

-Numbers enclosed in brackets within this section refer to the parts numbers shown in fig.3.2a.
+Numbers enclosed in brackets within this section refer to the parts numbers shown in fig. 5.3a.
 Names for the various parts are also those given in that diagram.

 Before repairing one of these clocks, determine whether you may be better off to replace it.
 If you simply wish to have a "correct" looking clock in the dashboard then a new Smiths clock as sold by Caerbont Automotive Instruments may be the better option.
 These are suitable for positive and negative earth cars.
-If you wish to keep the clock original, have an inset type clock, a rectangular clock or one with a uniquely coloured dial, such as the maroon and cream faced clock shown in fig. 3.4b, then repair is the only option.
+If you wish to keep the clock original, have an inset type clock, a rectangular clock or one with a uniquely coloured dial, such as the maroon and cream faced clock shown in fig. 5.2b, then repair is the only option.